davidcristian/Interpreter-Java/Interpreter Console/README.md

 - add a new `logProgramStateExecution` method to the `IRepository` interface.
 Create the implementation using a `PrintWriter` in append mode

 Controller:
-- modify the `allSteps` method to log the state of the program after step
+- modify the `allSteps` method to log the state of the program after each step

 File Operations:
 - implement a new `FileTable` that manages files opened by the programs
 - add a new `defaultValue` method to the `IType` interface
+- modify each type to implement the `defaultValue` method
-- modify the Type classes to implement the `defaultValue` method
+- modify the `VariableDeclarationStatement` class to use the `defaultValue` method
 - add a new `StringType` class that implements the `IType` interface
 - add a new `StringValue` class that implements the `IValue` interface
 - override the `equals` method in all classes that extend the `IValue` interface